deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Wait for tip temperature to settle, then enter temperature as measured by the thermometer for each step.<br>
 If the entered temperature is more than 50ºC higher than the target calibration value, the process will be aborted and you will have to adjust it manually<br>
 * #### _Adjust_
 Here you can adjust the default calibration values.
-For every step (250,350,450ºC) adjust the value until it's close to the target temperature.
+For every step (250,350,450ºC) adjust the value until it's close to the target temperature.<br>
 Click on save to apply and store the changes, or cancel to discard.<br>
 The Save button will be hidden if no changes were made, or the entered data is invalid.<br>